UnkindPartition/vim-hs-module-name/README.md

 Set the `g:hs_module_no_mappings` variable to disable this.

+### Command
+If you want to set up other bindings or hooks, use the `:InsertHaskellModuleName` command.

 ## How the inference works
 The components of the module name are assumed to be the largest prefix of the file path components where all the components start with